All Episodes

 Thanks very much.

-But before I got a story here from the UK Guardian.
+But before, I got a story here from the UK Guardian.

-Every day I was hoping it was nothing yesterday, but we got controversy at the Olympics, folks.
+Every day, I was hoping it was nothing yesterday, but we got controversy at the Olympics, folks.

 Controversy at the Olympics.

-London 2012 organizing committee investigating how a bucket of unofficial condoms found its way into the Olympic village without official consent.
+London 2012 Organizing Committee investigating how a bucket of unofficial condoms found its way into the Olympic village without official consent.

-The Australian BMX cyclist Carol Ann Buchanan tweeted a photograph of the bucket of unofficial condoms, which featured a sign reading Kangaroo's condoms for the gland down under.
+The Australian BMX cyclist Caroline Buchanan tweeted a photograph of the bucket of unofficial condoms, which featured a sign reading kangaroos condoms for the gland down under and a picture of a boxing kangaroo.

-There was a story before the games began, a couple weeks before.
+There was a story before the games began, a couple weeks before, in, I think it was the New York Post.

 It might have been the New York Daily News.